Theoretical Description¶

 or

-quantile of the distribution.
+where is the quantile of the distribution.

-The figure below illustrates the Naive method.
+The figure below illustrates the naive method.

-2. The jackknife method¶
+2. The split method¶

 The standard jackknife method is based on the construction of a set of leave-one-out models.
 Estimating the prediction intervals is carried out in three main steps:

-For each instance i = 1, …, n of the training set, we fit the regression function
+For each instance i = 1, …, n of the training set, we fit the regression function on the entire training set with the point removed, resulting in n leave-one-out models.

-on the entire training set and we compute the prediction interval using the computed leave-one-out residuals:
+We fit the regression function on the entire training set and we compute the prediction interval using the computed leave-one-out conformity scores:

 The resulting confidence interval can therefore be summarized as follows